ziolko/roombelt-activity-map/README.md

 ### License
 [Apache 2.0](https://github.com/ziolko/roombelt-activity-map/blob/main/LICENSE)

-If you use the activity map on your site let me know and I will add a link here.
+If you use the activity map on your site let me know at mateusz@roombelt.com and I will add a link here.